robx/puzzle-draw/README.md

 Rendering logic puzzles

-This includes both library code for drawing puzzles and some excutables for rendering graphics from test descriptions.
+This includes library code for drawing puzzles.

-The examples/ subdirectory may help show how to use this.
+See puzzle-draw-cmdline for command line tools that use this.